Real-Time Audio Visualization Engine - "audio_vis"

 The meaningful number is 66 MB of private anonymous memory: heap allocations, stack, audio buffers, FFT working memory, smoothing arrays, and GPU driver state.
 This stayed completely flat across extended hot-reload stress testing with rapid shader and config swaps, confirming no leaks in the reload path.

-For context, a comparable shader tool running in a browser tab typically consumes 150-300+ MB due to browser overhead.
-At 66 MB private for a standalone engine with real-time audio analysis, multiple interpolation strategies, and persistent GPU buffers, the footprint is lean.
+For context, ShaderToy running in a browser tab typically consumes 150-300+ MB due to browser overhead.
+At 66 MB private for a standalone engine with real-time audio analysis, extremely configurable data output strategies, and persistent GPU buffers, the footprint is lean.

 What I Learned